 Retaining the Exemption Certificate

 Sellers must retain exemption certificates for at least three years from the date of the last sale covered by the certificate to document why the tax was not collected from the buyer.

 If the buyer presents a “Multiple Purchase” exemption certificate to the seller, it may be used only when purchasing tangible personal property for use as indicated on the exemption certificate.
 For each purchase covered by the exemption certificate, the sales slip or invoice must show the buyer’s name and address sufficient to link the purchase to the exemption certificate on file.

 Limited Presumption for Small Quantities of Fuel Purchased for Residential Use

 There is a presumption of exemption and no exemption certificate is required, for sales of small quantities of fuel commonly used for residential and domestic use, but often purchased at a vendor’s location and not delivered, including charcoal briquettes, fire logs, and fire starters.
 This presumption does not apply – and a vendor is required to obtain an exemption certificate – if any of the following is true: (1) the sale exceeds $250.00; or (2) the vendor knows, or has reason to know, that the purchaser is not an individual (i.e., that the purchaser is a corporation, LLC, or other business) or that the fuel will not be used for residential and domestic use.
 The presumption will not apply if the purchaser has an account with the vendor that indicates that the purchaser is not an individual.

-Here is a list of exemption certificates with instructions.
+Please see the list of exemption certificates with instructions below.
 Please read instructions carefully making sure all conditions of the certificate apply to the organization or purchase before submitting or receiving an exemption certificate.